exoplatform/exo-documentation/docs/ManageTasks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To search for a task you can either use the filter field allowing to search a task through a keyword or use the filter drawer which allows to make an advanced search with multiple criterias.
+To search for a task you can either use the filter field allowing to search a task through a keyword or use the filter drawer which allows to make an advanced search with multiple criteria.
 It also allows to group and sort tasks.

 To use the first alternative, you just need to type a keyword in the field.
 The returned results correspond to tasks containing the keyword in the title or the description.

 |NewTask06|

-The second alternative consists on setting some choices to make a custom search based on precised criterias in the filter drawer.
+The second alternative consists on setting some choices to make a custom search based on precised criteria in the filter drawer.

 |NewTask12|